bbosman-dev/python-sandbox/README.md

 SURF Assessment for Bram Bosman

+This app provides a basic setup to store data for students, courses, and students taking courses.
+It builds two docker containers; one for the postgres database, the other for the web app with REST api functionality and basic authentication.

 ## Starting the app
 After cloning the repository, go to project root and start up the containers: